PrashanthAmbure/PrashanthAmbure.github.io/about.md

 Hi, I'm Prashanth.
 A Computer Science Grad from Jaya Prakash Narayan College (affiliation of JNTU), Mahabubnagar currently working as Consultant for Deloitte after having worked for more than 1 Year with Imaginea, BU of Pramati Technologies and 4 years with Vitech Systems Asia.

-Focus of  work so far has been on exploring frameworks like Spring, Hibernate, Tapestry and build tool Maven when associated with Vitech Systems Asia, this was the place where I got a chance to work on the most intelligent and smitten architecture, an architecture which would be fascinated amidst the great programmers for next 2 decades atleast.
+Focus of  work so far has been on exploring frameworks like Spring, Hibernate, Tapestry and build tool Maven.
+It was with my first firm where I got a chance to work on the most intelligent and smitten architecture, an architecture which would be fascinated amidst the great programmers for next 2 decades atleast.
 It was with Pramati when I was waked up saying the industry is diversified and there's lots happening with frontend frameworks and that's when I started exploring Angular JS, Mongo DB, Node JS.
 Apart from working I spend my time exploring open source technologies.

 On a social note,